UNINETTSigma2/documentation/software/containers.md

  docker run -it tensorflow/tensorflow:latest  # Start Jupyter server
 ```
 But she knows that we do not have Docker on SAGA so she uses Singularity to pull
-the image, yes it is possible to pull docker images using sigularity
+the image, yes it is possible to pull docker images using singularity
 ```
   singularity pull docker://tensorflow/tensorflow:latest
   #To test she prints the version
   singularity run  tensorflow_latest.sif python -c "import tensorflow as tf;print(tf.__version__)"
 ```

+Example 2
+A user tries to run a software that needs a Perl library that is not available with the
+installed module on SAGA.
+He tries to install it by him self, but encounters errors
+during insulation, due to some missing system level dependencies.

 The following examples will demonstrate how you can _run_ container images that has